shivkar2n/2048-Game-Logic/README.md

 # 2048-Game-Logic

-Make sure to have node v16 installed
+Make sure to have python3 installed

 Clone the repository